grafana/grafana/docs/sources/setup-grafana/installation/helm/index.md

 # Deploy Grafana using Helm Charts

-On this page, you will find instructions for installing and running Grafana on Kubernetes using Helm Charts.
+This topic includes instructions for installing and running Grafana on Kubernetes using Helm Charts.

-## Introduction

 [Helm](https://helm.sh/) is an open-source command line tool used for managing Kubernetes applications.
 It is a graduate project in the [CNCF Landscape](https://www.cncf.io/projects/helm/).